thepacketgeek/clap-stdin/README.md

 - `MaybeStdin`: Used when a value can be passed in via args OR `stdin`
 - `FileOrStdin`: Used when a value can be read in from a file OR `stdin`
+- `FileOrStdout`: Used to proxy as a writer for either a file OR `stdout`

 ## `MaybeStdin`